BenjaminWang123/GEOG458_Group20_final_project/README.md

 ## User Experience
 This page helps users to better understand overall visitor flows in King County, especially beneficial to demographic researchers and tourists.
 It allows users to see:
 - What is the overall visitor flows in the greater Seattle area?
-- Which specific place receieve large number of visitors?
+- Which specific place receive large number of visitors?
 - Which time period in a year is there more flows?

 ## 3. Limitations and Future Improvements